couchbase/kv_engine/docs/ErrorMap.md

 * `version` is the current error map format.
 The error map is versioned in case the file format changes in the future, so that clients can request a version they can understand.
-There is currently only one version, which is `1`
+There is currently two versions, 1 and 2.
+  The difference between version one and two is that two allows for new attributes specified in the `attrs` section for an error code.
+Clients *MUST* ignore unknown attributes.
 * `revision` is the revision of the error map.
 The revision is incremented whenever a new error code is added.
 Clients can use this to compare error maps from different servers and select the map with the highest revision